 This makes enough salad dressing for a large salad for about 3-4 people or two if you have a DP in your life like I do!
 We also don’t like our salad dripping in dressing so you can adjust the recipe as needed for your appetite and the number of people you are serving.
 Half it, double it, whatever works for you.

-- About 2-3 T of olive oil (I like extra virgin-1st press)
+- 2-3 T olive oil I like extra virgin-1st press

-- A drizzle of honey—More or less depending on your tastes (I love Madhava Ambrosia Honey made in Longmont, CO—Though I recommend you buy good local honey from your own area—It’s a great help for allergies!
+- drizzle honey More or less depending on your tastes (I love Madhava Ambrosia Honey made Longmont, CO—Though I recommend you buy good local honey from your own area—It’s a great help for allergies!

-- 1 dollop/kitchen teaspoon (not the measuring kind) of Plain Fat Free Greek Yogurt (You can use whatever plain yogurt you have)
+- 1 dollop Plain Fat Free Greek Yogurt You can use whatever plain yogurt you have

-- 1 T of water (Optional—You can add at end after blending if you need to stretch the amount or lessen the tartness)
+- 1 T water Optional—You can add at end after blending if you need to stretch the amount or lessen the tartness

 Just a quick side note: This was one of those Murphy’s law of technology kind of days!
 My home internet has been behaving badly for the last few months and no matter how much troubleshooting I do–and I am a geek-lite–today when I needed my internet most and had to get out the door to attend my friend Pegg’s 80th birthday party (she was mentioned earlier in this post) I lost my connection and couldn’t post!
 YIKES!!!
 THANK GOODNESS for my T-Mobile Hotspot!
 It saved my arse!
 Whew!